 Inviting Single Doctors

-When you invite a doctor who is not in a relationship, it is polite to invite the doctor "and guest."
-The response card will indicate whether the doctor plans to attend with a guest, and that gives you the count for planning purposes.
+When you invite a doctor who is not in a relationship or you're not sure, it is polite to invite the doctor "and guest."
+The response card will indicate whether the doctor plans to attend with a guest, so you'll still get an accurate headcount.

-If you are sending a traditional invitation with an inner and outer envelope, then the inside envelope should read The Wallfords if the couple shares a last name and Christopher Wallford and Lucy Jones if they do not.
+If you are sending a traditional invitation with an inner and outer envelope, there is a proper way to address the inside envelope.
+You would use The Wallfords if the couple shared a last name and Christopher Wallford and Lucy Jones if they do not.